 Traffic signal failures, weather conditions, as well as faulty road design are some of the other causes of big rig accidents.

-What Should I Do If I Have an Accident With a Semi Truck in Philadelphia, Pennsylvania?
+What Should I Do If I Have an Accident With a Semi Truck in New Jersey or Philadelphia, Pennsylvania?

-If you are involved in an accident with a large truck in Philadelphia and do not need emergency medical attention, this is what you must do before leaving the accident scene:
+If you are involved in an accident with a large truck in Philadelphia or Southern New Jersey and do not need emergency medical attention, this is what you must do before leaving the accident scene: